Gambling Terminology and Casino Terms

 Ax: It is a term used to describe players who get an Ace with any 2nd card.

 BB: It stands for “Big Blind”.
 A blind is an obligatory bet that players have to place before they are dealt any cards.
 It can also stand for Big Bet.
-It is understood from the sentence.
-For example, “I hate the games that have an initial BB” (Big Blind).
-Another example “I always start the game with a BB” (Big Bet).
+It is understood by the following sentence. i.e, “I hate the games that have an initial BB” (Big Blind).
+Another example would be, “I always start the game with a BB” (Big Bet).

 BB/100: It is a standard measure of the win percentage, which stands for Big Bets per one-hundred poker hands.

 B/C: It stands for Bet & Call a Raise.
-It is an option at most poker rooms where players bet, and they select it to automatically call any raise.
+It is an option to players at most poker rooms, and they select it to automatically call any raise.
 Players only do that when they have a strong hand.

 B/F: It is the opposite of the previous one, It is Bet & Fold to a Raise.